stephceraso/designpedagogy/conclusions.md

 After doing this research, we were struck by the fact that many instructors of writing and rhetoric already embrace *some* aspects—to *some* degree—of the design pedagogy we have laid out.
 What we hope our work amplifies, however, is the need for more deliberate, explicit, integrated studio approaches in our field.
 Indeed, we see design pedagogy as one useful response to the questions raised by postprocess theory.
 Design pedagogy pulls together a number of threads that are already valued in our disciplinary scholarship--ecology, affect, materiality, public engagement--and makes use of those threads in the classroom in creative, dynamic ways.
 In this sense, design pedagogy provides us with the opportunity to productively bring together the theoretical and practical in our curricula and course designs.

 We began this essay with Paul Lynch's provocative question: "Is teaching still possible?"
-As we have attempted to illustrate, design pedagogy moves away from authoratative models and redefines teaching as a practice that involves designing experiences and environments in which significant learning can take place.
+As we have attempted to illustrate, design pedagogy moves away from authoratative models and redefines teaching as a practice that involves designing environments in which significant learning can take place.
 We believe that teaching is still possible if we can learn to think as designers--as architects of learning experiences.